How To Tell When You Need Treatment

 A hair relaxer is one of the worst things you can use on your hair because of the harsh chemicals in the products.
 After using relaxers for about two years, my hair started to break and become damaged.
 My ends were splitting.
 My scalp was dry, and my hair was brittle.
 There was breakage that I felt like I couldn’t stop.
 There were only just a few indicators that my hair was damaged.

 I didn’t even have a full understanding of how damaged my hair was until the breakage began pulling out my hair.
 I’m confident that if I had been able to catch the damage to my hair earlier, I would have been able to fix it sooner.
-Identifying damaged hair can be difficult, but with these simple tips, you should be able to tell the difference between damaged hair and healthy hair.
+Identifying damaged hair (Check out this article: best hair color for damaged hair) can be difficult, but with these simple tips, you should be able to tell the difference between damaged hair and healthy hair.

 Where To Look